ozankiratli/ControlsFromTerminal/README.md

 There are 3 scripts in this repository, `backlight*` to control your laptop backlight, `brightness` to control your brightness easily through `xrandr`, and `volume` to control and limit your volume through `pulseaudio` (requires `pactl`).
 Both of the files are coded in bash script, you need `awk`, `grep`, `wc`, and `bc` installed, almost all Linux systems have them installed as default.

+## INSTALLING
+1. Copy script files under the directory to use or simply `/usr/local/bin/` (latter requires sudo privileges)
+2. Copy the directories under `.config` into your `.config` directory under home (`/home/$USER/.config/`)

 ## BACKLIGHT

-The files, `backlight` and `backlightconfig` are files needed to control your backlight.
+The files, `backlight` and `.config/cftconf/backlight/backlight.conf` are files needed to control your backlight.

 ***WARNING!*** To use the script make sure you know the path that controls your backlight.